Postgraduate MSc

 TEACHING

-• Lectures will introduce and explain key concepts and learning points and will be interactive in encouraging you to ask questions, engage in discussion, and offer examples from your own personal and professional experiences.
+• Lectures - interactive classes which encourage you to ask questions, engage in discussions and offer examples from your own personal and professional experiences.

 ASSESSMENT